On this page:

 Combining social-emotional learning models, positive youth development theory, and a musar-based approach to Jewish character development, Moving Traditions program offers a series of family education events that can be led by clergy and a series that is specifically geared towards the needs of 6th and 7th graders.
 The series can be offered online or in-person, and has a new session on mitzvah projects that focuses on the differences between tzedakah, chesed, and tzedek.

-There are two session options:
+There are three session options:

 - Thursday, March 18, 1:00 p.m.-2:00 p.m.
 EST / 10:00 a.m.-11:00 a.m.
 PST